Exploring JavaScript Game Engines: Impact.js, Babylon.js, and Cocos2d-js

 Explanation

-In this example, we initialise the Babylon.js engine, create a scene, camera, light source, and a sphere mesh.
-The render loop continuously updates and renders the scene, resulting in the display of the 3D objects on the canvas.
+In this example, we initialize the Babylon.js engine, create a scene, camera, light source, and a sphere mesh.
+The render loop continuously updates and renders the scene, resulting in the display of a 3D sphere on the canvas with proper lighting and camera perspective.

 Cocos2d-js